tigbr/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/union-ptr-cast.rst

   void example(union MyUnion *U) {
     (ShortPtr) U;
-  }
+    (IntPtr) U; // warning: the union pointed to by this expression has no field with the type 'int' }

 The check is aware of C++ inheritance.
-A cast is also accepted if the ``union`` has a field whose type is only a subtype of the cast target's pointee type.
+A cast is also accepted if the ``union`` has a field whose type is a subtype of the cast target's pointee type.

 .. code-block:: c++